caternuson/rpi-weather/README.md

 rpi-weather
 ===========

 Python code for 8x8 LED weather forecast display.
+The main program is **weatherx.py**.
+All other programs are just examples of other things that can be done with the display.
+See the wiki for other details.

 * ani2.py - animation example using an array of frames
 * ani.py - basic example of low level writing for fast display changes